minimaltheme/minimaltheme/readme.txt

 = Does this theme support any plugins? =

-Minimal Theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Minimal Theme includes support for Gutenberg and Infinite Scroll in Jetpack.

 == Changelog ==

 = 1.0 - May 12 2015 =
 * Initial release

-== Credits ==

-* Based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
-* normalize.css https://necolas.github.io/normalize.css/, (C) 2012-2018 Nicolas Gallagher and Jonathan Neal, [MIT](https://opensource.org/licenses/MIT)